 - We have tested the completeness and accuracy of the underlying information used to determine the estimate.
 This includes testing of data submitted by the Council to the West Midlands Pension Fund, and obtaining assurance from the auditors of West Midlands Pension Fund over the data submitted by the pension fund to the actuary.
-As noted on page 14, we identified a £9.1m discrepancy between the estimated pensionable pay used by the actuary to calculate the service cost, and the actual pensionable pay for the year.
-Additionally, as noted on page 13, we have not yet received the assurances we have requested from the auditor of the West Midlands Local Government Pension Fund.
-Our work in this area is therefore still in progress. - We utilised PwC as auditor's expert to review the methods used by the actuary and confirmed that Barnett Waddingham have updated their post-retirement mortality assumptions in 2018/19.
+As noted on page 14, if actual rather than estimated pensionable pay had been used, we estimate that the current service cost and the pension liability would be £3.2m lower than the figures estimated by the actuary.
+We are satisfied that given the nature of the estimate, this is reasonable and the discrepancy does not indicate a risk of material misstatement. - We utilised PwC as auditor's expert to review the methods used by the actuary and confirmed that Barnett Waddingham have updated their post-retirement mortality assumptions in 2018/19.
 In line with PwC's conclusions, we have not identified any reasons that this change would not be appropriate for the Council.
 There were no other significant changes to the valuation method in 2018/19. - We have performed analytical procedures to assess the reasonableness of the Council's share of LGPS pension assets.
-As part of this we have requested assurance from the auditors of West Midlands Pension Fund over the assets held by the West Midlands Pension Fund at 31 March 2019.
-We have not yet received the assurance we have requested, therefore our work in this area is therefore still in progress. - We have utilised PwC as auditor's expert to review the reasonableness of the decrease in the estimate of the Council's pension liability.
+As part of this we have requested assurance from the auditors of West Midlands Pension Fund over the assets held by the West Midlands Pension Fund at 31 March 2019. - We have utilised PwC as auditor's expert to review the reasonableness of the decrease in the estimate of the Council's pension liability.
 The majority of the decrease relates to the transfer of staff to Birmingham Children's Trust on 1 April 2018, with a resultant transfer of pension liabilities taking place.
-Our work on the reasonableness of the residual movement is still in progress.
-As noted on page 14, there is a discrepancy of £6.1m between the value of the liabilities transferred out of the Council's pension liability and that transferred into the Birmingham Children's Trust pension liability.
-Our work in this area is still in progress. - We have reviewed the revised IAS19 report produced by the actuary including the impact of the McCloud judgement, and undertaken procedures to confirm the reasonableness of the actuarial assumptions used, including their consistency with the original actuarial valuation.
+As noted on page 14, there is a discrepancy of £6.1m between the value of the liabilities transferred out of the Council's pension liability and that transferred into the Birmingham Children's Trust pension liability, as well as a discrepancy in the data used to calculate the settlement value. - We have reviewed the revised IAS19 report produced by the actuary including the impact of the McCloud judgement, and undertaken procedures to confirm the reasonableness of the actuarial assumptions used, including their consistency with the original actuarial valuation.
 We are satisfied the estimation basis is reasonable.
 The accounts have been amended, though it should be noted that this has no impact on the General Fund. - We are satisfied that the estimate has been adequately disclosed in the financial statements and supporting notes.
 Additional disclosures have been added relating to the McCloud judgement.